b. Timmy Thomas, 13th November 1944, Evansville, Indiana, U.S.A.

 In the 1990's he worked as a producer for LaFace Records ('A LaFace Family Christmas' etc.) and released the album 'With Heart and Soul ' for the DTM Records imprint.

-More recently, Timmy was also a featured vocalist on the Blue Eyed soul singer Joss Stone's 'The Soul Sessions' album.
+In recent years, Timmy was also a featured vocalist on the Blue Eyed soul singer Joss Stone's 'The Soul Sessions' album.

 Why Can't We Live Together (Glades Records 1972)